satra/OpenEvaluationArticle/OpenEvaluationArticle.rst

 coverage of the reviews of an article.
 The proposed framework enables measurement of the significance of an article, the quality of reviews and the reputation of a reviewer.
+Furthermore, since this system captures the entire history of review activity, one

+can refer to any stage of this evolving article

+for the purpose of capturing the ideas and concepts embodied at that instance in time

+or quantify the ? of ... or point at/to?

-Furthermore, since this system captures the entire history of the review activity, one can refer to any specific version of an evolving article\ :sup:``[i] <#cmnt9>`_`\  and the contributions of authors and reviewers at any given instance.
+can CITE? refer to any specific version of an evolving article\ :sup:``[i] <#cmnt9>`_`\  and the contributions of authors and reviewers at any given instance.

 Despite the advantages of our proposed open review process and the promise offered by existing solutions in other domains, adopting the